 As students, affordable access to transportation is essential to our success.
-That’s why students voted to establish the Universal Bus Pass.
+In March of 2017, students voted to support the Universal Bus Pass.
 Thanks to our collective purchasing power, we can access unlimited, year-round public transportation for a fraction of the normal cost.

-The U-Pass fee for the 2016-17 academic year is $104.00.
+The U-Pass fee for the 2019-20 academic year is $198.95.
 Full-time undergraduate students are automatically enrolled in the U-Pass (see FAQs for refund eligibility).
-Graduate and part-time students can purchase the U-Pass for the same low fee.
+Graduate and part-time students are not automatically enrolled but they can purchase the U-Pass for the same low fee.

-U-Pass (bus pass) pick up begins September 1, 2016.
+U-Pass (bus pass) pick up begins September 1st or the following business day.
 Bring your student ID card to the LUSU Main Office, located in room SC-0001 (across from Campus Tech in the tunnels).

-No. However you do save a significant amount of money (it costs about 10% of what a yearly pass would cost).
+No. However you do save a significant amount of money due to our collective purchasing power.

 Your U-Pass is valid year-round from September 1st to August 31st.
 A new pass is issued in September of each year.